-If you were recently charged with a third DUI, it is of the upmost importance that you contact a qualified Salt Lake City felony DUI attorney as soon as you possibly can.
+If you were recently charged with a third DUI, it is of the utmost importance that you contact a qualified Salt Lake City DUI attorney as soon as you possibly can.
 With such serious charges, you should only rely on the most experienced and confident felony DUI attorneys in your area.
 For the better part of two decades, Joseph Jardine and Peter Goodall have been building their reputations in Utah courtrooms.
-Thus, the legal team at Jardine Law Offices, P.C. are ready to defend you against your criminal charges.
+Thus, the legal team at Jardine Law Offices P.C. is ready to defend you against your criminal charges.

 Felony DUI charges can carry very severe penalties that are sure to fill your life with tremendous hardships.
 At the minimum, you can expect to receive 1500 hours of jail time.
 That equates to over two months in jail.
 At the maximum, you could be facing five years of jail time.
 Such a range in potential punishment only highlights the importance of an experienced attorney.

-There is also a great range in possible fines.
-With a minimum nearly $3000, felony DUI will be costly.
+There is also a great range of possible fines.
+With a minimum of nearly $3000, felony DUI will be costly.
 However, there is a maximum of over $9000.
 At a potential three times cost, you should not allow your sentence to be charged without a good defense.

 Other penalties for a felony DUI charge includes probation, suspended license, and professional substance abuse screening and assessment.
-There is also a wide range of court-ordered treatment that could be charged: minimum of 240 days and a maximum of five years.
+There is also a wide range of court-ordered treatments that could be charged: a minimum of 240 days and a maximum of five years.

-Felony DUI charges are not limited to multiple time offenders.
-Felony DUI charges can also be brought if there was an accident involved in your DUI that resulted in injury or a fatality of somebody else.
-Even if your DUI did not involve an accident, you may still be charged with a felony if your records shows previous accidents that resulted in criminal charges.
+Felony DUI charges are not limited to multiple-time offenders.
+Felony DUI charges can also be brought if there was an accident involved in your DUI that resulted in injury or the fatality of somebody else.
+Even if your DUI did not involve an accident, you may still be charged with a felony if your records show previous accidents that resulted in criminal charges.

 Receiving a felony DUI charge is a very serious situation.
-Whether you are a multiple time offender or caused injury in a DUI related accident, you are likely facing thousands of dollars in fines, significant jail time, and an extended period of not being able to drive.
+Whether you are a multiple-time offender or caused the injury in a DUI related accident, you are likely facing thousands of dollars in fines, significant jail time, and an extended period of not being able to drive.
 If maximum charges are brought, you could face a lengthy jail sentence that will be debilitating to your future job prospects.
 There is too much at stake to go it alone.
 You should contact an experienced Salt Lake City felony DUI attorney.
-For a free consultation, contact Jardine Law Offices, P.C. at this link or by calling 801-451-9555.
+Contact us for a free consultation, or you can call on 801-350-3506.